-In this expert guide, you’ll learn:
+In this evidence-based guide, you will learn:

-- Who should avoid bee pollen entirely
+Who should avoid bee pollen altogether

 What Is Bee Pollen?